Police-Involved-Deaths-CA/Data/docs/Existing Data.md

 [Killercopscanada](https://killercopscanada.wordpress.com/) has a more inclusive record of police-involved deaths dating back to July 2015.

 [laCRAP](https://www.lacrap.org/) is a list of names, ages, and dates by province.
-Its in French, but I've managed to parse some of it.
+Its in French, but I've managed to parse some of it

 # Validating, Updating, and Expanding the Dataset